 - At the end of each financial year, we will produce a statement on our public website, which will indicate the measures we have adopted to ensure that within our supply and contractor chain through our due diligence processes, slavery and human trafficking are not factors present within the conduct of our business.

-- Within the statement we will be clear about the people and employment related standards we expect, not only in Scape Group, but also from our own suppliers and contractors.
+- Within the statement we will be clear about the people and employment related standards we expect, not only in SCAPE, but also from our own suppliers and contractors.

 - We will describe the nature of our relationships with our supply chain and with our contractors